awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-windowsconfiguration-selfmanagedactivedirectoryconfiguration.md

 ## Properties<a name="aws-properties-fsx-filesystem-windowsconfiguration-selfmanagedactivedirectoryconfiguration-properties"></a>

 `DnsIps`  <a name="cfn-fsx-filesystem-windowsconfiguration-selfmanagedactivedirectoryconfiguration-dnsips"></a>
-A list of up to two IP addresses of DNS servers or domain controllers in the self\-managed AD directory\.
+A list of up to three IP addresses of DNS servers or domain controllers in the self\-managed AD directory\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `3`